rkp8000/S5-regression/README.md

 Simplified version of S5 implementation from Smith, Warrington, Linderman 2023 that should work out-of-the-box on Princeton's Della Cluster.
+If new to Della, see the document how_to_della.pdf or the Princeton website: https://researchcomputing.princeton.edu/systems/della.
+Note that the slurm scripts in the s5 examples include lines requesting GPUs.

 ## Requirements & Installation